bvr/bvr.github.io/_posts/2023-01-30-benchmark.md

 ```

 |        Method |         Mean |      Error |     StdDev |
 |-------------- |-------------:|-----------:|-----------:|
 |          Join |     9.016 μs |  0.1775 μs |  0.2866 μs |
 |     Additions | 1,687.048 μs | 32.5457 μs | 34.8236 μs |
 | StringBuilder |    15.119 μs |  0.3010 μs |  0.5193 μs |

+From the output is clearly visible the performance of `String.Join` method and `StringBuilder`, where plain additions of strings that leads to many allocations and reallocations is very slow.
+The library also makes quite easy to parameterize the task, finding how those methods would perform with shorter or longer strings, more or less data, etc.

 [1]: https://benchmarkdotnet.org/index.html